Buying a Micro Pig

 - Pig walking license = Annual – email your local animal health trading standards

-- Ear tagging is done at 12 months or before you apply for a walking license (we offer this service)
+- Ear tagging is done at 12 months and before you apply for a walking license (we offer this service)